lukasrgr/humidity_control/esp_code/src/README.md

 ## Usage
 Enter your networks SSID and password in 'configuration.h'.
-Make sure the database and server are setup correctly.
-Adjust the server IP and port in 'configuration.h'.
+You also have to enter you TCP sockets IP and port.

 ## Project structure